top of page

 And it turns out, either way you go trying to explain these constants - by treating them as fundamental or treating them as not fundamental and deriving from some deeper theory - either way you go, it presents an immense challenge to the ultimate goal of discovering a true theory of everything.

-That's not what we're looking for, in a theory of everything.
-We're looking for few simple, beautiful ideas - and instead get 25 complex numbers of strings of digits.
+That's not what scientists are looking for in a theory of everything.
+They're looking for few simple, beautiful ideas and instead get 25 complex numbers of strings of digits.
 These numbers are not two or one or pi or things like that.
 It's these long strings of digits with many digits after the decimal point, and there's 25 of them.
 And if you have to incorporate those into your theory of everything, the theory of everything loses all those key characteristics that makes it a good theory of everything.
+That's the problem if the constants are fundamental.

-Again, numbers which you have to determine to the exact decimal point.
+Again, these are numbers which you have to determine to the exact decimal point.
 If it's a theory of everything, it has to define everything, everything has to be explained, which means every single last digit and all these constants.
 And it's perfectly determined, a logical consequence of this one qualitative law would be these 25 numbers.
 And it will be determined up to the last decimal point.

 And if you could do that, that would be great.
 But when Feynman was talking about this, it seemed that people had been trying for decades, it didn't seem possible.
 This was over 50 years after, when Feynman wrote this after the fine structure constant had been discovered.
 And it's been over 100 years now.
 Nobody has gotten close at all.
 Nobody has any clue how this would be.
 And to some degree, physicists intuitively realized that it just seems highly implausible that you would ever be able to come up with some qualitative law which would determine these 25 constants down to the last decimal point.

-So it turns out that there were two potential ways to explain the cause of these values of the constants, and salvage the dream of a theory of everything.
-Neither of them really work.
+So it turns out that there were two potential ways to explain the cause of these values of the constants and salvage the dream of a theory of everything.
+But neither of them really work.
 The first way is to say that these constants are uncaused.
 They're just built into the basic fabric of our universe.
 And the other is to say that these constants are a result of some master law.
 Neither of them seems to work, none of them really leads to a good explanation to fitting them into the theory of everything.
 And this is really the mystery.

 So again, to parallel what we talked about within the two possibilities in our theory of everything in physics, we could imagine having our unified law of our ethical system be, "Do unto others, as you would want done to yourself, but also, by the way, plug in the number 13.743627, and the number 28.136274403."
 But that's ugly.
 We had such a beautiful unified theory of everything, the law, "Do unto others as you'd want unto yourself."
 And just to plug on these additional numbers doesn't fit in, it undermines everything we've done at finding a beautiful simple law which explains everything within our ethical system.